npci/falcon/examples/README.md

 ```
 2. **Approve ChainCode on Org1**

  Ensure that you have updated the Chaincode package ID in [examples/fabric-ops/org1/approve-chaincode.yaml](./fabric-ops/org1/approve-chaincode.yaml), below are the required fields for updating with your own chaincode details.
+(This Chaincode package ID update is only required if you use your own chaincode package.
+If not, simply apply the following helm approval jobs)
 - cc_name
 - cc_version
 - cc_package_id